ember-learn/ember-blog/content/the-ember-times-issue-191.md

 ## [Announcing Checkup v1.0.0 🩺](https://www.linkedin.com/pulse/announcing-checkup-10-steve-calvert/)

-The Checkup team has released version 1.0.0 of the Checkup framework, which if you did not know, provides a nice way to gather static analysis insights for your front-end projects.
+The Checkup team has released version 1.0.0 of the Checkup framework, which, if you did not know, provides a nice way to gather static analysis insights for your front-end projects.

-Checkup can be used in Ember and can make things like tracking progress like Octane migrations easier.
+Checkup can be used in Ember and can make things like tracking progress in certain efforts, like Octane migrations, easier.
 There is a custom plugin system and it outputs to standard formats for integration with other common tooling like VS Code.

 ---

 ## Addon roundup 🙌

 There's been quite a few new releases of Ember addons since our last issue.
 Check them out and maybe give them a try!
-In no particular order we have:
+In no particular order:

 - [ember-simple-auth v4.1.0](https://github.com/simplabs/ember-simple-auth/releases/tag/4.1.0) was released which adds implementation for explicit API and deprecates implicit use of initializers in ESA.
 There's also a migration path, [here](https://github.com/simplabs/ember-simple-auth/blob/master/guides/upgrade-to-v4.md).
-- [ember-stateful-promise](https://github.com/snewcomer/ember-stateful-promise) is a new addon that helps with aysnc operations, including derive state for native promises and decorators to grack promise state.
+- [ember-stateful-promise](https://github.com/snewcomer/ember-stateful-promise) is a new addon that helps with aysnc operations, including derived state for native promises and decorators to track promise state.
-- [ember-autoresize-modifier v0.4.0](https://github.com/jelhan/ember-autoresize-modifier/releases/tag/v0.4.0) was released which now supports resizing textareas to fit content.
+- [ember-autoresize-modifier v0.4.0](https://github.com/jelhan/ember-autoresize-modifier/releases/tag/v0.4.0) was released and now supports resizing textareas to fit content.
-- [ember-concurrency v.2.2.0](https://github.com/machty/ember-concurrency/releases/tag/2.2.0) was released and it introduces a public task modifiers api and an onError option for the perform helper.
+- [ember-concurrency v.2.2.0](https://github.com/machty/ember-concurrency/releases/tag/2.2.0) was released and introduces a public task modifiers api and an onError option for the perform helper.
 - [ember-modifier v3.0.0](https://github.com/ember-modifier/ember-modifier/releases/tag/v3.0.0) was released and it fixes some bugs, adds Ember 4.x compatability and drops support for old versions of Node, Ember and TypeScript.
-- [ember-exam v7.0.0](https://github.com/ember-cli/ember-exam/releases/tag/v7.0.0) was released updating ember-auto-import to v2 for readiness for apps using ember-auto-import v2 and dropping support for node 10.
+- [ember-exam v7.0.0](https://github.com/ember-cli/ember-exam/releases/tag/v7.0.0) was released, updating ember-auto-import to v2 for readiness for apps using ember-auto-import v2 and dropping support for node 10.
 - [ember-try v2.0.0](https://github.com/ember-cli/ember-try/releases/tag/v2.0.0) was released and now deprecated bower support is removed and experimental support for [pnpmjs](https://twitter.com/pnpmjs) has been added.

 ---